 During the afternoon news conference, Carter answered a question about potential effects of extreme Defense Department budget cuts -- a process known as sequestration -- on the U.S. commitment to South Korea.
 Specifically, he was asked whether the United States would ask South Korea for a larger contribution to U.S. efforts on the peninsula.

 “The United States has not asked the Republic of Korea for funds associated with sequester,” the deputy defense secretary said, describing the process as a temporary budget turbulence imposed by the U.S. Congress that will last until Oct.
 1.

 “We will deal with that turmoil in a way that does not affect the Korean Peninsula.
 That's the direction I've given,” he added, “and so operations and actions on the Korean Peninsula aren't affected.”

 Carter and his South Korean counterparts pledged close and continuing cooperation on these issues at senior levels of government.

-After the news conference, Carter and Thurman toured Command Post TANGO -- for theater air naval ground operations -- a high-tech bunker 11 miles south of Seoul that serves as the Korean theater’s main warfighting headquarters.
+After the news conference, Carter and Thurman toured Command Post TANGO -- for theater air naval ground operations -- a high-tech bunker that serves as the Korean theater’s main warfighting headquarters.